 Lunar New Year is the most important annual festival in East Asia.
 According to Chinese and Vietnamese cultural traditions, most people are expected to return to their hometowns for celebrations, causing a surge in demand for transport.
 Fireworks are set off in hopes to warn off monsters and bad luck.
 Food offerings are made, and fake money is burned to bring fortune and good luck for ancestors in the afterlife.
 Lunar New Year widely observed throughout Chinese and Vietnamese communities worldwide, along with North and South Korea, Malaysia, Indonesia, and, to a lesser extent, Thailand, Brunei, and the Philippines.

-In 2019, Lunar New year falls on February 5.
-Hundreds of millions of people will travel throughout East Asia and in parts of Southeast Asia during the Lunar New Year holiday season, prompting transport and business disruptions that can stretch days before and after the holiday.
+In 2020, Lunar New year falls on Jan.
+25. Hundreds of millions of people will travel throughout East Asia and in parts of Southeast Asia during the Lunar New Year holiday season, prompting transport and business disruptions that can stretch days before and after the holiday.
 Many businesses will close for holiday observances.
-The Lunar New Year celebration ends with the Lantern Festival, which is the first full moon of the new year.
+The Lunar New Year celebration ends with the Lantern Festival, which occurs on the first full moon of the new year.

 Security Measures to Note for the Lunar New Year